Geometry for Class 4

 • Three Dimensional (3D) or Solid Shapes

-• In this chapter, students will learn about various shapes that they see in their surroundings and become familiar with their names.
-They will develop the ability to differentiate between these shapes.
+• In this chapter, we will learn about various shapes that we see in our surroundings and become familiar with their names.

 What is Geometry?